 - These letters do not have to be perfect.
 The look we are going for is rustic, so do not worry about getting your lines completely straight.

 - Use a dry brush with very little paint.
-Again, it is okay if a little of the blue is showing through your letters.
-We are making a rustic sign.
+Again, it is okay if a little of the blue is showing through your letters; it will add to the rustic look.

 Step 4: Add Arrow